 The San Gabriel River levees act as a terrestrial wildlife corridor and are the only terrestrial wildlife corridor within or adjacent to the program area.
 Terrestrial wildlife movement within the program area is primarily localized due to the surrounding urban landscape that includes Pacific Coast Highway, Studebaker Road, and Westminster Boulevard.
 The San Gabriel River levees will continue to be operated and maintained by the LACFCD and segments are anticipated to be directly impacted by construction activities to facilitate improvement of wildlife movement and nursery sites.
 Direct impacts to the San Gabriel River levees, which include breaching segments, are not considered significant as project impacts will restore habitats adjacent to the levees providing additional opportunities for terrestrial wildlife movement adjacent to the levees.
 Temporary increases in noise and dust may have a temporary indirect impact to terrestrial wildlife movement.
 However, such indirect impacts are not considered significant as an existing bike bath, Pacific Coast Highway and Westminster Boulevard provide a high level of disturbance to terrestrial wildlife movement in the program area.
 Furthermore, future project impacts will restore habitats adjacent to the levees providing additional opportunities for terrestrial wildlife movement in the program area.
 The Alamitos Bay, Los Cerritos Channel, Steamshovel Slough, Haynes Cooling Channel and San Gabriel River could provide limited movement into and out of the program area for marine fish, mammals, or reptiles species (i.e., green sea turtle).
 However, the San Gabriel River and Alamitos Bay are the only waterways that have an outlet and have connectivity to other water bodies allowing a corridor for marine animals to move through the program area.
-Further, Alamitos Bay, Los Cerritos Channel, and Steamshovel Slough would be avoided during construction activities and no in-water work would occur within these waterways.
-Such potentially significant impacts would be reduced to a less-than-significant level with implementation of Mitigation Measure BIO-8.
+Fish species that are managed under the Coastal Pelagic Fishery Management Plan and the Pacific Groundfish Fishery Managed Plan potentially could swim into the channel; however, the Further, Alamitos Bay, Los Cerritos Channel, and Steamshovel Slough would be avoided during construction activities and no in-water work would occur within these waterways.
+Such pPotentially significant impacts to the movement of any native resident or migratory fish or wildlife species would be reduced to a less-than-significant level with implementation of Mitigation Measure BIO-8.